 Plato’s theory of forms & allegory of the cave

-Plato thinks we get knowledge of the forms through a priori reason, not a posteriori empirical sense experience, since experience reveals merely a vague shadow of the world of forms.
-Humans ignorantly believe the particulars (objects we see) are the true world.
-Plato’s cave illustrates this.
+We get knowledge of the world of forms through a priori reason, not a posteriori empirical sense experience, which reveals merely a vague shadow of the real world (of forms).

 Plato asks us to imagine some prisoners (us) in a cave (our reality) who cannot move due to being chained (our minds in a state of ignorance).